ESO Mundus Stones Guide

 - The Atronach: Increases magicka regeneration

 - The Lady: Increases armor

 - The Lord: Increases maximum health

 - The Lover: Reduces damage taken from spells

 - The Ritual: Increases healing effectiveness

-- The Serpent: Increases non-combat health regeneration
+- The Serpent: Increases non-combat stamina regeneration

 - The Shadow: Increases critical strike damage